thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 Looking at a child’s birth and onwards, life inevitably seems to be a progression towards death.

-But looking at the infinite darkness before and after life, life is a precious tiny sparkle, within which I am gifted the ability to do something and feel something, instead of nothing.
+But looking at the infinite darkness before and after life, life is a chance, within which I am gifted the ability to do something and feel something, instead of nothing.

 That’s why parents think their children should be thankful to be born, and children sometimes resent their parents for giving them life, as each is standing on their own vantage point.